 Add the pork loin to the marinade.
 Cover and refrigerate for at least one hour.

 When you are ready to bake, preheat the oven to 350.
-Place the pork loin in a 9×13 baking dish and pour the rest of the marinade over it.
+Place the pork loin in a 9×13 baking dish and pour the excess marinade over it.

-Bake the pork for about 45-60 minutes, until the pork is cooked through.
+Bake pork for about 45-60 minutes in the preheated oven, until the pork is cooked through.
 The time may vary depending on the thickness of the pork loin.

 Super Easy Marinated Baked Pork Leftovers